BA (Hons) Business Management with Events Management

 Why study Business Management with Events Management?

-Plan, market, budget for and run business events of all kinds including digital events across a variety of platforms.
-With your specialism in events management, you’ll become a highly employable event organiser in a growing business sector.
+Plan, market, budget for and run business events of all kinds on this Business Management with Events degree.
+With your specialism in events management, you’ll become a highly employable event organiser in a fast-growing business sector.

 Join the events industry - worth £42.3 billion to the UK economy - and work with corporate events planners and agencies who are forecasting a big increase in employment opportunities.

-When you graduate you will be ready to improve organisational productivity, performance and profits.
-Whether your ambition is to start your own business or work within an organisation, your skills will be relevant all over the world.
+By the time you graduate you'll have all the knowledge and transferrable skills needed to thrive in today's work environment.
+So whether your ambition is to start your own business, or work for someone else, your skills and expertise will be relevant all over the world.

 Abertay is widely regarded as THE place to come for high quality teaching.
 But don't take our word for it: